Skip to content

 Sources & verification

-[1] GIGXCHANGE Rate Index — live UK gig rate percentiles.
-[2] PRS for Music — TheMusicLicence.
+[1] GIGXCHANGE Rate Index, live UK gig rate percentiles.
+[2] PRS for Music: TheMusicLicence.
 [3] Musicians’ Union rate cards.

-Accuracy.
 All claims in this article reflect UK industry practice as of May 2026.
 Fee ranges are indicative and vary by region, event type, and band reputation.
-If any factual claim on this page is outdated, email hello@gigxchange.app and we will update it promptly.
+If any factual claim on this page is outdated, email support@gigxchange.app and we will update it promptly.

 Naumaan